animecyc/TitaniumAnalytics/README.md

 	Analytics.setDebug(true);
 	tracker.trackScreen('Home');

+> If you are building the Android module, make sure you update
+> the `.classpath` and `build.properties` files to match your setup.

 ## Module Reference

 ### Analytics.getTracker(uaCode);

 Get an instance of a tracker and creates it if it does not exist.
 Calling `getTracker` on the same UA code will return a reference to the tracker.

 - uaCode (String):
 	- The tracker identifier from a compatible google analytics profile.